RFM Analysis for E-commerce: The Complete Guide to Data-Driven Customer Segmentation

 • Offer a personalized bundle based on their purchase history

-• Use SMS and retargeting in addition to email
+• Use SMS and retargeting alongside email

 Cannot Lose (RFM: 1-5-5 range)